oracle-livelabs/security/database/advanced/avdf/avdf.md

         ![AVDF](./images/avdf-176b.png "Database Firewall Policy deployed for pdb1")

-11. Once the DB Firewall Policy is enabled, go back to you Terminal session to generate some SELECT commands on SQL*Plus via the proxy connection
+11. Once the DB Firewall Policy is enabled, go back to you terminal session to generate some SELECT commands on SQL*Plus via the proxy connection

     ````
     <copy>./dbf_exfiltrate_with_dbfw.sh</copy>